 In contrast to athletes in individual sports, football players cannot live far away from the hometown of their club, because they have to train almost daily with their teammates.
 Barring special rules, income and social security taxes on labor earnings are assessed on a residence basis.
 Therefore, professional football players typically face the tax systems of the countries in which they work.
 For migration decisions, the relevant tax rate is the average tax rate on earnings.
-Because professional football players in top leagues have very high salaries (relative to the average in the country and also relative to the top brackets of income and payroll taxes), we approximate the average tax rate on football players earnings by combining the top marginal tax rates on all taxes on labor income.
-Those taxes include individual income taxes, payroll taxes (social security contributions on both the employee and employer side), and value-added taxes (VAT).17
+Using the actual average tax rate is problematic for two reasons.
+First, the average